What's the matter with $\Sigma m_{\nu}$?: Review of constraints on the neutrino mass

 All three of these quantities ($\omega_{\rm b}$, $\omega_{\rm c}$, $\theta_{\rm s}^*$) can be determined with a high degree of precision from CMB temperature anisotropies, polarization anisotropies, or the combination with very little (although some, as we will explore) sensitivity to potential departures from \lcdm\ in the post-recombination universe.
 For a discussion of the physics that allows one to infer $\omega_{\rm c}$, $\omega_{\rm b}$, and $\thetas$ (as well as the other three \lcdm\ parameters) from CMB anisotropy data, see \citet{Planck:2016tof}.

 Obviously $\thetas$ is not a density, but given the other two and the \lcdm\ model, the dark energy density can be inferred, as we now explain.
 The angular size of the sound horizon is the angle subtended by the sound horizon, projected from the last-scattering surface.
-It is thus given by $\thetas = r_s^{\star} / D_A^\star$ where $r_s^{\star}$ is the comoving size of the sound horizon at last scattering and $D_A^\star$ is the comoving angular-diameter distance to last scattering.
+It is given by $\thetas = r_s^{\star} / D_A^\star$ where $r_s^{\star}$ is the comoving size of the sound horizon at last scattering and $D_A^\star$ is the comoving angular-diameter distance to last scattering.
 These depend on the expansion rate and sound speed in the plasma via:

 where $z_\star$ is the redshift of recombination, which for the standard recombination scenario is around $z_\star \approx 1090$.
-The expansion rate prior to recombination, via the Friedmann equation, depends only on the baryon, cold dark matter, and radiation densities, as the cosmological constant contribution is negligibly small.
+The expansion rate prior to recombination depends only on the baryon, cold dark matter, and radiation densities, as the cosmological constant contribution is negligibly small.
 Additionally, of the \lcdm\ parameters, $\omega_{\rm b}$ and $\omega_{\rm c}$ are all that is needed to determine $z_\star$ and $r_s^\star$.
-Given $\thetas$, $\omega_{\rm b}$, and $\omega_{\rm c}$ one can thus determine $D_A^\star = r_s^\star / \thetas$.
-The only unknown density in the integrand for calculating $D_A^\star$ is $\omega_\Lambda$, and thus one can determine it.
-With $\omega_\Lambda$ determined in this way, $H(z)$ is also known at all redshifts.
+Therefore, given $\thetas$, $\omega_{\rm b}$, and $\omega_{\rm c}$ one can determine $D_A^\star = r_s^\star / \thetas$.
+The only unknown density in the integrand for calculating $D_A^\star$ is $\omega_\Lambda$, and its value can be fixed by matching the previously determined value of $D_A^\star$.
+With the value of $\omega_\Lambda$ set in this way, $H(z)$ is also known at all redshifts.
 See \cite[e.g.][]{Knox:2019rjx} for more details.